Margret Holmes Bates: Career

 Bates taught school in Rochester for many years.

-In June 1865, she married Charles Austin Bates, a businessman, of Medina, New York, and since that time, her home has been in Indianapolis, Indiana.
+In June 1865, she married Charles Austin Bates, a businessman, of Medina, New York.
+After her marriage, her home was in Indianapolis.
 Fascinated for several years after her marriage with the idea of becoming a model housekeeper, and conscientious to a painful degree in the discharge of her duties as a mother, she wrote nothing for publication, and but little, even at the solicitations of friends, for special occasions.
 This way of life, unnatural for her, proved unhealthful.
 Some of her poems attracted wide attention.
 The poem, "Nineveh", was an epitome of her life.
 One of her most noted books, Hildegarde, was a poetry collection, dedicated to her son, Charles.

 Her first novel, Manitou (1881), was written at the request of her son.
 It embodies a legend connected with the lake of that name in northern Indiana, in the vicinity of which Bates lived for several years before her marriage.
 The Chamber Over the Gate (Indianapolis, 1886) had a wide sale.
-Other books included, The price of the Ring (1892), Shylock's Daughter (1894), Jasper Fairfax (1897), In the First Degree (1907), Hildegarde and Other Lyrics (1911), and Browning Critiques (1927).Shylock's Daughter (1894).
+Other books included, The price of the Ring (1892), Shylock's Daughter (1894), Jasper Fairfax (1897), In the First Degree (1907), Hildegarde and Other Lyrics (1911), and Browning Critiques (1927).

 In addition to poetry and novels, she wrote short stories, business articles, book reviews, and school primers.
 When good health seemed to evade her, she turned to writing for pastime and wrote much for newspapers and periodicals.
 She was the editor-in-chief of Tatler, a monthly magazine established in Indianapolis in 1887.

 Bates served on the Executive Committee of the Western Association of Writers, before removing to New York City in 1894.
 She was a charter member of the Browning Society of New York and an honorary member of the Indiana Society of New York.
-She was also a member of Daughters of Ohio in New York, Daughters of Indiana in New York, and the Playgoers Club.
+She was a member of Daughters of Ohio in New York, Daughters of Indiana in New York, and the Playgoers Club.
 In religion, she was Episcopalian.
-Bates favored women's suffrage.
+She supported women's suffrage.

 Death

-After three days of illness, Margret Holmes Bates died of heart disease at her home in New York City, January 21, 1927.
+After three days of illness, Margret Holmes Bates died of heart disease at her home in New York City on January 21, 1927, aged 82.